 When someone violates probation, the judge has the authority to revoke probation and impose any penalty he or she could have imposed when the accused committed the original offense.
 Remember, probation is often ordered by the court following the completion of a sentence or in lieu of jail time.

-If someone is arrested and charged with violation probation, they should be given a preliminary violation of probation hearing within 30 days from the incident with proper notice and enough time to prepare by hiring a lawyer to represent them if they choose to, which is highly encouraged given the complexities of the legal system.
-If the preliminary hearing results in finding probable cause that the violation of probation did occur, then there will be a revocation hearing on the alleged violation, both parties would have the chance to present evidence.
+If someone is arrested and charged with violation of probation, they should be given a preliminary violation of probation hearing within 30 days from the incident with proper notice and enough time to prepare by hiring a lawyer to represent them if they choose to, which is highly encouraged given the complexities of the legal system.
+If the preliminary hearing results in finding probable cause that the violation of probation did occur, then there will be a revocation hearing on the alleged violation, and both parties will have the chance to present evidence.

 What Exactly Constitutes the Violation of Probation?